natallia-js/nodejs2024Q3/README.md

 ## After running the application

 After starting the app on port (4000 as default) you can access it in your browser (http://localhost:4000) and open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.

+Logs are written in a Log folder of the application, each type of logs in a separate folder.

 ## Testing